 As part of our UDI U818A review, we should talk a bit about the drone’s photo and video capabilities.
-The UDI has a rudimentary 1 MP camera that can take still pictures at a maximum resolution of 1280 x 720 pixels.
+The UDI has a rudimentary 1 MP camera that can take still pictures at a maximum resolution of 1280 x 720 pixels in HD.
 However, the camera does not perform too well under low light or bright light conditions.

 As for the camcorder, the UDI’s frontal camera can record at a maximum quality of 640×480 pixels at 30 frames per second, which is far below the average.

 |6-9 min||Outdoors||1MP HD||2 x 3.7V 500mAh||120 min||14.4 ounces||13.4 x 13 x 2.2 inches||80-100 m|